Star (Erasure song)

-"Star" is a song by English synth-pop duo Erasure, released in May 1990 as the fourth European (and third American) single from the group's fourth studio album, Wild!
+"Star" is a song by English synth-pop duo Erasure, released in May 1990 by Mute Records as the fourth European (and third American) single from the group's fourth studio album, Wild!
 (1989).
-Been described as a straightforward dance music track with disco elements, it was written by group members Vince Clarke and Andy Bell.
+Described as a straightforward dance music track with disco elements, it was written by group members Vince Clarke and Andy Bell.
 The lyrical content clearly referencing nuclear war; Erasure's own form of protest song.
+Gareth Jones and Mark Saunders produced it with the duo.
 When released, the track was remixed slightly for radio, bringing acoustic guitar elements and various background vocal parts forward in the mix.
 The accompanying music video was directed by John Maybury.